South Africans mourn victims of platinum mine carnage

 CONTAGION

-Industry officials are worried the Marikana labour strife could spread around the country where mining accounts for about 6 percent of gross domestic product.
+Industry officials are worried the Marikana labor strife could spread around the country where mining accounts for about 6 percent of gross domestic product.

 Anglo American Platinum, the world's top producer, said on Wednesday it had received a demand for a pay increase.
 World No.2 platinum firm Impala Platinum (Implats) warned on Thursday that industrial action at could grow.